Each and every year, more than one million people visit the Cliffs of Moher in Ireland.

 Though most people will tell you that the best way to explore Ireland is by renting a car and driving yourself around, there's a lot to be said of full-day trips like this one, too.
 Yes, you spend quite a bit of time on a bus, but you don't have to worry about navigating Ireland's narrow roads, and you can truly enjoy the scenery as it slips by (or, you know, you could take a nap).

 Overall?
 Totally worth it.

-Alternatively, you can check out the Cliffs of Moher website and plan your own visit![/stextbox]
+Alternatively, you can check out this Cliffs of Moher tour with Viator.

-Are the Cliffs of Moher someplace YOU would like to visit?
+Are the Cliffs of Moher a place YOU would like to visit?

 *Note: I was invited on a complimentary tour to the Cliffs of Moher with Paddywagon Tours.
-All opinions, as always, are entirely my own, though!
+All opinions, as always, are entirely my own!